lestrrat-go/libxml2/README.md

 Interface to libxml2, with DOM interface.

+## Why?

+I needed to write [go-xmlsec](https://github.com/lestrrat/go-xmlsec).
+This means we need to build trees using libxml2, and then muck with it in xmlsec: Two separate packages in Go means we cannot (safely) pass around `C.xmlFooPtr` objects (also, you pay a penalty for pointer types).
+This package carefully avoid references to `C.xmlFooPtr` types and uses uintptr to pass data around, so other libraries that needs to interact with libxml2 can safely interact with it.

 ## Status

 * This library should be considered alpha grade.
 API may still change.